portothree/talks/intro-gnu-linux/slides.md

 # What is GNU?

-Having a *kernel* will not be enough to spin up a full operating system.
+Having a **kernel** will not be enough to spin up a full operating system.

 GNU Project provides several different pieces:

-- *Bootloader* - The software that manages the boot process of your computer.
+- **Bootloader** - The software that manages the boot process of your computer.
 For most users, this will be a splash screen that pops up and eventually goes away to boot into the operating system.
-- *Init system* - This is a sub-system that bootstrap the user space and control daemons.
+- **Init system** - This is a sub-system that bootstrap the user space and control daemons.
-- *Graphical server* - This is a sub-system that displays the graphics on your monitor.
+- **Graphical server** - This is a sub-system that displays the graphics on your monitor.
 It is commonly referred to as the X server or just X.
-- *Desktop environment* - This is the piece that the users actually intereact with.
+- **Desktop environment** - This is the piece that the users actually interact with.
 It's the user interface for interacting with applications (such as file managers, web browsers, and games)

 ---